Uprising in Serbia (1941): Chetniks

 Yugoslav Army colonel Dragoljub Mihailović avoided falling into German hands during the invasion.
-He and his followers hid on the plateau of Ravna Gora on the Suvobor mountain, arriving on 13 May.
-It was an isolated area, with weak German presence and influence, and local administration and gendarmerie remaining intact.
-During the first months at Ravna Gora, Mihailović tried to come into contact with other officers who also avoided capture or formed own detachments, developed an intelligence network, come into contact with the government-in-exile and win local officials for his cause.
-With their help, Mihailović was creating lists of reservists and conscripts he would mobilise.
-The only civilians that were included into his organisation were members of the Serbian Cultural Club, such as Dragiša Vasić and Stevan Moljević.
+He and his followers hid on the Ravna Gora plateau on Suvobor mountain, arriving on 13 May.
+It was an isolated area, with weak German presence and influence, and an intact local administration and gendarmerie.
+During the first months at Ravna Gora, Mihailović tried to come into contact with other officers who had also avoided capture or formed their own detachments, developed an intelligence network, came into contact with the government-in-exile and won local officials to his cause.
+With their help, Mihailović created lists of reservists and conscripts he would mobilise.
+The only civilians that were included in his organisation were members of the Serbian Cultural Club, such as Dragiša Vasić and Stevan Moljević.

-Mihailović believed that war would not end soon.
-He made his first public appearance on a village fair in Tometino Polje on 28 June, where he announced to gathered people that preparations for armed combat were done, but the moment for its beginning hadn't yet come.
+Mihailović believed that the war would not end soon.
+He made his first public appearance at a village fair in Tometino Polje on 28 June, where he announced to the gathered people that preparations for armed combat were in place, but the moment for its beginning hadn't yet come.

 Resistance begins

-Western Serbia was chosen as the base of the uprising, due to forests and hilly terrain, and due to its population which had provided strong resistance to invading Austrian forces in World War I. The first Partisan and Chetnik detachments were formed in the Valjevo area.
+Western Serbia was chosen as the base for the uprising, due to its forests and hilly terrain, and a population which had provided strong resistance to invading Austrian forces in World War I. The first Partisan and Chetnik detachments were formed in the Valjevo area.